00x0A/hackintosh-z690-i512400f-rx6700xt/README.md

 I've done the mapping for Z690-A Pro Wifi using [USBToolBox](https://github.com/USBToolBox/tool), you can make your own if an USB port does not work.

 ## Todos
-- [ ] Check whether or not dualbooting Windows through OpenCore works
+- [ ] Check for wakeups during sleep.
-- [ ] Smaller GPU hiccups on Sequoia needs to be fixed or addressed
+- [ ] Check multiboot compatibility.

 ## Kexts Used (for maintanence)